SUNOH - Cochlear Implant Programme

 A cochlear implant has two parts - external processor and internal implant.
 The internal implant is implanted surgically by an ENT specialist and after 3-4 weeks, the external processor is switched on by an audiologist where the implantee hears through the cochlear implant for the first time.
 After that, the complete post-cochlear implant rehabilitation programme starts.

-If you are looking for the best doctors for ENT treatment in Indore, you can visit Kokilaben Dhirubhai Ambani Hospital.
+If you are looking for the best ENT doctors in Indore, you can visit Kokilaben Dhirubhai Ambani Hospital.
 The Department of ENT at Kokilaben Dhirubhai Ambani Hospital, Indore boasts a team of experienced otolaryngologists who work in collaboration with allied trained medical professionals to determine treatment plans best suited to the patient's condition.
 The treatment and care are provided in accordance with international standards using the most advanced technology.
 Equipped with state-of-the-art machines and pioneering technology, the department offers comprehensive services to treat simple and complex conditions of the head and neck, nose, throat, and ear under one roof.

 The team at Kokilaben Dhirubhai Ambani Hospital, Indore consists of audiologists and ENT surgeons who run the clinic.
 We are also empanelled under the ADIP scheme under the Government of India’s Ministry of Social Justice & Empowerment.
 This helps the deserving patients to get an implant for free.
 We also provide help to other deserving candidates to get cochlear implant opinion.